Moving to Indonesia

 Currency Conversion If Moving To Indonesia

-The official currency in Indonesia is the rupiah (IDR), which is divided into 100 sen. Locals may use the word ‘perak’ when referring to their money.
+The official currency in Indonesia is the rupiah (IDR).
+Locals may use the word ‘perak’ when referring to their money.

 Simply call us on Tel: 01494-857672 or follow the link to see what additional monies you will receive compared to using your high street bank and to set up a free account.
 Foreign Exchange